duga3/K4Skatt/README.md

 1. Clone or download the repository to your local machine.
 2. Ensure the script files (`k4_script.py`, `sru_generator.py`, etc.) are located in the `src/` directory.
-3. *(Optional)* Place your IBKR trade data CSV file in the `input/` directory for organization (though any file path can be specified).
+3. *(Optional)* Place your IBKR trade data CSV file in the `input/` directory for organization (any path works).
 4. *(Optional)* If you have additional trade data, place it in the `input/` directory or another accessible location.
-5. Update `config/config.json` with your personal details and currency exchange rates.
-See the **Config File** section below for details.
+5. Update `config.json` with your personal details and currency exchange rates (or generate it with `--create-config`).
+See **Config File** below.

 ---

 ## Config File

-The script requires a configuration file (`config.json`) to provide personal information and exchange rates for currency conversion.
-If it doesn’t exist, you can generate a default one using the `--create-config` option.
+The script uses `config.json` (default path) for personal information and FX rates.
+If it doesn’t exist, generate a default one with `--create-config`.

 Here’s the expected structure: